Mahmoud-Da/VTON-X/README.md

 }
 ```

-### Acknowledgements
-This implementation is largely based on the PyTorch implementation of [CP-VTON](https://github.com/sergeywong/cp-vton).
-We are extremely grateful for their public implementation.
+This implementation is also heavily based on the original [CP-VTON](https://github.com/sergeywong/cp-vton).
+We are extremely grateful for their public implementation, which laid the groundwork for this entire line of research.